Utility maximization under endogenous pricing: Introduction

-We consider an endogenously based liquidity model where a permanent price impact is due to an inventory (supply-side) change of the security.
-It is shown in \cite{Fukasawa2017} that the profit and loss process of any trading strategy can then be expressed as a non-linear stochastic integral or a $g$-expectation and the pricing and hedging can be done by solving a semi-linear PDE in the special case of a Markovian setting.
-The latter paper also provides a completeness condition under which any derivative can be perfectly replicated by a dynamic trading strategy.
-Contrary to exogenously based liquidity models, an endogenously based model may give a better economic understanding of the liquidity risk.
-The closest price impact model to ours is the one introduced by Bank and Kramkov~\cite{BK1,BK2} who allow the Market Makers to have utility functions of von Neumann-Morgenstern type (see also the earlier works \cite{stoll1978supply,ho1981optimal}).
-They show the existence of the representative liquidity supplier and construct a nonlinear stochastic integral to describe the Large Trader's P\&L. Our utility function stems from time-consistent convex risk measures represented as a $g$-expectation, and in terms of decision theory represents an ambiguity averse preference with the exponential utility being the only intersection to von Neumann-Morgenstern utility functions.
+The closest price impact model to ours is the one introduced by Bank and Kramkov~\cite{BK1,BK2} who allow the Market Makers to have utility functions of von Neumann-Morgenstern type (see also the earlier works \cite{stoll1978supply,ho1981optimal,S07,S14}).
+They show the existence of the representative liquidity supplier and construct a nonlinear stochastic integral to describe the Large Trader's P\&L. Our utility function stems from time-consistent convex risk measures represented as a $g$-expectation, and in terms of decision theory, it represents an ambiguity-averse preference with the exponential utility being the only intersection to von Neumann-Morgenstern utility functions.
 The focus of this paper is on optimal portfolio choice which is not addressed in \cite{BK1,BK2,Fukasawa2017}.
-The special case of an exponential utility function for the investor and for the representative liqudidity supplier is analyzed in \cite{anthropelos2018optimal} without coupled FBSDEs or BSPDEs.
-In \cite{drapeau2019fbsde}, a Nash equilibrium for a market impact game is characterized in terms of a fully coupled system of FBSDEs.
+The special case of an exponential utility function for the investor and for the representative liquidity supplier is analyzed in \cite{anthropelos2018} without considering coupled FBSDEs or BSPDEs. {For the static case see \cite{ABG18}.
+In \cite{KP16a}, the authors show that the price system arising from an exponential utility function can be characterized as a multidimensional quadratic BSDE for which existence and uniqueness results are shown.}

-We remark that contrary to the works on utility maximization above, the terminal wealth in our case is a space of feasible terminal conditions of $g$-expectations and depends on the strategy in a complex and non-convex way.
-We characterize optimal solutions in terms of solutions of FBSDEs and of BSPDEs and point out the connection between these approaches.
-Due to the non-linearity in the target function, the control variable and the feedback effects, the mathematical proofs are delicate.
-In the case of no market impacts and linear pricing, our results reduce to the classical utility maximization problem.